 Concussion rates among the general population continue to rise from contact sports, motor-vehicle accidents and the fall-risk of an ever-growing elderly population.

-At the JRI Concussion Program, we treat concussions in people of all ages, resulting from all-causes; including head injuries due to motor vehicle accidents, falls, and sports injuries, just to name a few.
+At the Concussion Program, we treat concussions in people of all ages, resulting from all-causes; including head injuries due to motor vehicle accidents, falls, and sports injuries, just to name a few.
 Many of our patients are referred to the program from area emergency rooms, doctors’ offices, rehabilitation centers, and high schools and colleges.